-Article 12.
-General Processes

 - 1. Requirement.
-An application submitted for review in accordance with this article shall be submitted in complete form, including the application, required checklist items, and applicable fees. - Waivers.
-On a case-by-case basis, the Zoning Administrator or other authorized City official may waive checklist items if determined to be unnecessary or not applicable to the review process based on the scope of the development proposal.
-However, the final decision-making authority may subsequently require the submittal of waived items if determined to be necessary to act on an application. - Completeness Determination.
+An application submitted for review in accordance with this article shall be submitted in complete form, including the application, required checklist items, and applicable fees. - 2.
+Completeness Determination.
 If deemed to be complete by the Zoning Administrator or other authorized City official, an application will be formally processed and reviewed.
-If the Zoning Administrator or other authorized City official waives required checklist items, the application may be deemed complete if all other items are received. - 4.
+If the Zoning

+- Administrator or other authorized City official waives required checklist items, the application may be deemed complete if all other items are received. - 3.
 Incomplete Application.
-If deemed incomplete by the Zoning Administrator or other authorized City official, the applicant will be informed within 14 days of receipt, and the application will not be formally processed and reviewed until it is determined to be in complete form.
+If deemed incomplete by the Zoning Administrator or other authorized City official, the applicant will be informed within 14 days of such determination, and the application will not be formally processed and reviewed until it is determined to be complete.